BradNut/computer-setup-info/linux/Environment-Setup.md

 ### NET::ERR_CERT_AUTHORITY_INVALID or SEC_ERROR_UNKNOWN_ISSUER Browser Errors

+Pre-requisite for trust/untrust:

+1. Install Java (Might not be needed, using SDKMan): `sdk install java`
+2. Install certutil: `sudo apt install libss3-tools`

-1. Run `caddy trust`
+3. Run `caddy trust`
-2. If still does not work then untrust and re-trust:
+4. If still does not work then untrust and re-trust:

 ```
   caddy untrust && caddy trust